 - Patient portal

-Whatever your state’s current policies are on telehealth and telemental health reimbursement, it is critical that you have accurate electronic documentation of all your remote sessions.
+Whatever your state’s current policies are on telehealth reimbursement, you must have accurate electronic documentation of all your remote sessions.

-ICANotes offers the only fully configured Electronic Health Records software for behavioral health or addiction treatment.
-With HIPAA compliance built right in, automatic CPT coding at the highest reimbursement rate and a strong support team to help you get started, ICANotes presents a quick and intuitive way to get improve your practice’s efficiency as you make the move toward offering telehealth care.
+ICANotes offers a fully configured EHR software for behavioral health or addiction treatment.
+With HIPAA compliance built right in, automatic CPT coding at the highest reimbursement rate and a strong support team to help you get started, ICANotes presents a quick and intuitive way to improve your practice’s efficiency as you make a move toward offering teletherapy services.